Day out: Kenilworth Castle, Warwickshire

 Monks, soldiers and running women have all been spotted, felt or smelt at some stage.
 And you too could have a ghostly encounter as you explore the kitchen, Great Hall and keep.
 There are all sorts of spooky events planned over the winter, from a Christmas ghost tour to a Halloween overnight stay.

-There’s no furniture, so those who are brave enough have to be prepared to rough it a bit: think camp beds and scary stories.
-There’s no four poster luxury here any more, but a great atmosphere among the ruins.
+There’s no furniture, so those who are brave enough must be prepared to rough it a bit: think camp beds and scary stories.
+There’s no four-poster luxury here anymore, but a great atmosphere among the ruins.
 They don’t want to scare the little ones either – children have to be over eight.

 You never know, one of the barons might make an appearance.
 If not, or being spooked isn’t your kind of thing, then why not take a stroll through the revived Elizabethan Garden.